Kick 'em Jenny: Activity

 The first record of the volcano was in 1939, although it must have erupted many times before that date.
 On 23–24 July 1939 an eruption broke the sea surface, sending a cloud of steam and debris 275 m into the air and generating a series of tsunamis around 2 m high when they reached the coastlines of northern Grenada and the southern Grenadines.
 A small tsunami also reached the west coast of nearby Barbados, where "a sea-wave" suddenly washed over a coastal road, most likely at Paynes Bay.

-The volcano has erupted on at least twelve occasions between 1939 and 2001 (the last being on December 4, 2001), although no subsequent eruption has been as large as the 1939 one, and most were only detected by seismographs.
+The volcano has erupted on at least twelve occasions between 1939 and 2017 (the last being on April 29, 2017), although no subsequent eruption has been as large as the 1939 one, and most were only detected by seismographs.
 The larger eruptions have also been heard underwater or on land close to the volcano as a deep rumbling sound.

 A submersible survey in 2003 detected a crater with active fumaroles releasing cold and hot gas bubbles.
 Samples of fresh olivine basalt were collected.
 An arc-shaped collapse structure appears on the west flank and was the apparent source of a submarine debris avalanche extending 15 km down the ridge slope to the west toward the Grenada Basin.
 The Global Volcanism Program reports the summit to be 185 m below the sea surface.

 Signs of elevated seismicity began July 11, 2015, and on July 23 a strong continuous signal was recorded by instruments observing Kick 'em Jenny, prompting authorities to raise the alert level to orange, which is the second-highest level.
 The following day, July 24, at 02:00 an hourlong explosion event was recorded, scientists from the University of the West Indies Seismic Research Centre observed nothing out of the ordinary at the surface above the volcano during an overflight on 25 July, and by 18:00 no activity was recorded.
 On 26 July the Alert Level was lowered to Yellow.

+In 2017, a team of researchers on the RRS James Cook led by marine geophysicist Jenny Collier observed ongoing submarine activity at the volcano.